bradleyeckert/hermes/docs/mole.md

-# Hermes - Cryptographic protection for serial ports
+# Mole - Cryptographic protection for serial ports

 Cybersecurity for embedded systems has been getting a lot of scrutiny due to such systems being exploited in spectacular Bond-villain-level cyber attacks.
 Encrypted UARTs are now a thing, possibly turning into a mandated thing down the road.
-Already in some markets, encryption is mandated for data crossing enclosure boundaries. `hermes` encrypts UART traffic using a small memory footprint.
+Already in some markets, encryption is mandated for data crossing enclosure boundaries. `mole` encrypts UART traffic using a small memory footprint.
 While it uses xchacha20-siphash for AEAD by default, other encryption and HMAC schemes are easily added (AES-SHA, SH4-SH3, etc).

-`hermes` achieves its small footprint by not trying to copy the SSL/TLS usage model that was made for the Internet.
+`mole` achieves its small footprint by not trying to copy the SSL/TLS usage model that was made for the Internet.
 The usage model is closer to that of NFT cards like Mifare DESFire: many cards, few readers.
 A Mifare card reader is expected to have network connectivity so it can get the required key from a server if it doesn't already have it.
-Likewise, one of the devices using Hermes is assumed to have an Internet connection for getting the required keys from a remote server or key vault.
-In other words, `hermes` uses a closed ecosystem.
+Likewise, one of the devices using Mole is assumed to have an Internet connection for getting the required keys from a remote server or key vault.
+In other words, `mole` uses a closed ecosystem.

-Manufacturers already operate a closed ecosystem for their products. `hermes` is meant more for manufacturers who need a UART to securely access their systems remotely or in the field.
+Manufacturers already operate a closed ecosystem for their products. `mole` is meant more for manufacturers who need a UART to securely access their systems remotely or in the field.
 A secure channel facilitates update pushing, which is another emerging cybersecurity requirement.
 Pre-shared keys avoid PKE.
 Without PKE, there is no spoofing.

 The tradeoff between pre-shared vs public keys is influenced by advanced Man-in-The-Middle (MiTM) spoofing [tools](https://slava-moskvin.medium.com/extracting-firmware-every-method-explained-e94aa094d0dd) that create self-signed HTTPS certificates.
 There are also tools to defeat SSL pinning.
 You have to wonder what's next.